Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

     print(trajectory)

-This results in the following terminal output:
+Running the code snippet in Python3 will result in the following terminal output:

     Warp 1.2.1 initialized:
        CUDA Toolkit 11.8, Driver 12.2